srikanthpusthem/Auto-Job-Hunter/FOLDER_STRUCTURE.md

 - Anti-Gravity must adhere strictly to this structure.
 - No new folders may be created unless I explicitly request them.
-- All LangGraph prompts must live in `agents/prompts/`.
+- All LangGraph prompts must live in `backend/app/agents/prompts/`.
-- All scraping logic must be inside `workers/playwright/`.
+- All scraping logic must be inside `backend/app/agents/tools_sources.py` or dedicated modules.